mendersoftware/mender-docs/08.Server-integration/chapter.md

 # Server integration

-Integrate the Mender server with other services and workflows.
+Integrate the Mender Server with other services and workflows.